GianniMS/CLE2.Reservation-System/README.md

-# CLE2.Reservation-System
-The code for my CLE02 project.
-A reservation system designed and developed for my barber using PHP.
+# Reservation System | CMGT Hogeschool Rotterdam
+This is the code for the reservation system I made for my barber.
+I made it using Php.
+I made this for my studies at CMGT Hogeschool Rotterdam

-Feel free to take a look!
+Take a look!
-- GMS
+- GianniMS